-New and enhanced pedestrian and cycle routes will be designed in accordance with local guidance and the Government's National Design Guide, 'Local Transport Note 1/20 - Cycle Infrastructure Design' (LTN 1/20) and 'Active Design Guidance', taking into consideration the needs of all users.
-Opportunities to downgrade Gibbet Hill Road and reduce vehicle dominance will be a priority should alternative access solutions emerge as part of the Local Plan Review
+New and enhanced pedestrian and cycle routes will be designed in accordance with local guidance and the Government's National Design Guide, 'Local Transport Note 1/20 - Cycle Infrastructure Design' (LTN 1/20) and 'Active Design Guidance'.
+Opportunities to downgrade Gibbet Hill Road and reduce vehicle dominance will be a priority should alternative access solutions emerge as part of the Local Plan Review.